samisalkosuo/scripts/README.md

 - for f in *; do [[ -f "$f" ]] && source "$f"; done

+## Warning

+Some or more of these scripts are not, as they say, "production quality".
+There are hardcoded stuff, stuff related to very specific environments or setup and so.
+You have been warned.

 ## Scripts

 - install_lighttpd.sh - Install and start lighttpd HTTP server.